gauntface/web-push-book/src/_content/chapter-04/02-web-push-protocol.md

     subscription.getKey('auth')
     subscription.getKey('p256dh')

 The 'auth' value should be treated as a secret and not shared outside of your application.

-The 'p256dh' key is a public key, this is sometimes referred to as the client public key, here we'll refer to at as the subscription public key.
-The subscription public key is the public key from the browser, it keeps it's private key to use during the encryption .
-It shares the public key as it's part in the ECDH dance.
+The 'p256dh' key is a public key, this is sometimes referred to as the client public key.
+Here we'll refer to p256dh as the subscription public key.
+The subscription public key is generated by the browser.
+The browser will keep the private key secret and use it for decrypting the payload.

-All is needed is these two keys and the payload to encrypt data in a way that only the browser can decrypt, nothing else is passed in, but other values are used inside the encryption process.
-A salt value is needed and a set of public private key pairs to be used on the applications side of ECDH dance.
+These three values, auth, p256dh and payload are needed as inputs and the result of the encryption process will be the encrypted payload, a salt value and a public key used just for encrypting the data.

 **Salt**

 The salt needs to be 16 bytes of random data.
-In NodeJS, we'd do the following:
+In NodeJS, we'd do the following to create a salt:

     const salt = crypto.randomBytes(16);